 The ESOL Endorsement is available fully online for Teachers holding clear renewable Georgia Certification in any field (Elementary, Middle Grades, Secondary Content, P-12).
 The endorsement is available as an option within several MEd programs or may be taken alone to add to your current certificate.
 Teachers may also take the courses face-to-face or a combination of online and face-to-face sections.

 Click here to learn more about the online delivery method.

-Candidates in the ESOL MAT program must take the face-to-face sections.
+Candidates in the MAT TESOL program must take the face-to-face sections.

 * Option for Seniors Interested in the ESOL Endorsement Now Available! *

 Undergraduate students in the Bagwell College of Education have the privilege of beginning a non-degree (certifications, endorsements, add-ons) program, at the graduate level, before they have completed their Bachelor’s degree.
 This would allow them to complete their BS degree, achieve teacher certification and have an endorsement to their certificate as they enter the workforce, thus making them more attractive in the job market.
 Click here for additional information and an application.

 Please note that it is the student's responsibility to complete the senior privilege program application, obtain the signature of his/her advisor and the ESOL Endorsement Coordinator prior to submitting the application to Graduate Admissions at Town Point.